CREATIVE MOVEMENT (3 years old)

 Although Modern has a strong ballet base, it is a more relaxed, free style of dance using emotions and moods.
 Using the expressive floor work of Martha Graham and swing standing work of Jose Limon this class fosters strength, flexibility, and creative expression.
 Improvisation and choreography will also be explored to develop individual style and performance quality.

-This program follows the Al Gilbert syllabus.
+This program utilizes both the Al Gilbert syllabus and ADAPT syllabus.
 This toe-tapping syllabus will teach you all the techniques you will need to make music with your feet.
 Plus, who doesn’t like to make a little noise?